 Preventing the spread of infection through good hand hygiene

-The Hand Hygiene New Zealand (HHNZ) programme uses the World Health Organization’s (WHO) multimodal hand hygiene improvement strategy to drive culture change and establish best hand hygiene practice for every patient, every time.
+HHNZ uses the World Health Organization’s (WHO) multimodal hand hygiene improvement strategy to drive culture change and establish best hand hygiene practice for every patient, every time.